nataliasz1/MusicStore/kubernetes/README.md

 Dashboard:
 > minikube dashboard

 Configure environment to use minikube’s Docker daemon.
+Follow instruction it will print at the end.
-Then when you build some images locally they will be visible to minikube, so in the end you don't have to push everything to hub.
+Then when you will build docker images using the terminal you set it up(e.g by docker compose up) the images will use minikube's docker, and they will be visible to minikube when deploying kubernetes.
+We won't need this after we start pushing images to docker hub repository.
 > minikube docker-env

-Deployment:
+Deployment(from ./kubernetes/deploy):
 > kubectl apply -f .

 Stop:
 > minikube stop

-Delete:
+Delete(purge, it will delete entire container including all images made inside of it locally):
 > minikube delete --all